- Types of Postpartum Disorders

 Postpartum Obsessive-Compulsive Disorder is one of the most misunderstood perinatal disorders.
 Women with OCD tend to attribute the onset or worsening of their symptoms during pregnancy or postpartum.
 Click here to learn more about postpartum obsessive-compulsive disorder

 Postpartum Post-Traumatic Stress Disorder is PTSD associated with pregnancy.
 Approximately 9% of women experience postpartum post-traumatic stress disorder (PTSD) following childbirth.2

-Learn more about postpartum and mental health from Postpartum Society International:
+Learn more about postpartum and mental health from our partner Postpartum Support International: